-1) Position the cursor at the signal that you want to add.

-2) Press the "Add" button at the bottom of the signal list.
+- 1) Position the cursor at the signal to be added. - 2) Press the "Add" button at the bottom of the signal list.
 A dialog box will appear with all the details of the signal to be added.
-If everything looks good, press the "OK" button.
+If everything is as desired, press the "OK" button.